GP Care Plan Dietitian Referral

 Number of sessions:

-The number of sessions depends on the funding allocated in the plan and how it is managed (NDIA-managed, plan-managed, or self-managed).
+The number of sessions depends on the funding allocated in the plan and how it is managed (plan-managed, or self-managed).
+Frequency and duration are based on clinical need and funding availability, which can also apply to a Private Dietitian Appointment if needed.

 Cost:

 Sessions are fully covered under NDIS if funding is available — no out-of-pocket cost to the participant.
+Dietitians charge according to the NDIS price guide (currently around $193.99/hour, subject to updates).

 Referral process:

+No GP referral is required.
+A service agreement is established directly between the participant (or their nominee) and the dietitian.
 The dietitian may request a copy of the NDIS plan goals or a support coordinator’s contact.

 What it is: